MarcioCerqueira/GlobalIllumination/SoftShadowMapping/ReadMe.txt

 	- Summed-Area Tables in GPU proposed in "Fast Summed-Area Table Generation and Its Applications" by J. Hensley et al. in 2005;

+	- Hierarchical Shadow Map proposed in "Real-Time Soft Shadow Mapping by Backprojection" by G. Guennebaud et al. in 2006;

 	- Summed-Area Variance Shadow Mapping proposed in "Summed-Area Variance Shadow Mapping" by A. Lauritzen in 2007;

+	- Variance Soft Shadow Mapping proposed in "Variance Soft Shadow Mapping" by B. Yang et al. in 2010;